CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting-mailing.md

 ## Example

-This following line of code shows how to retrieve a subject from a mailing.
+The following example in javascript can be used to access a subject of a mailing.

     <script>
     var mySubject = mailing.subject